vporton/carbon-flow/README.md

 TODO: Test.

 Any authority token or issuer token can be disabled.
-(Remark: functions used to disable an authority token and an issuer token are different.)

 Anyone upward in the tree can disable any of its descendants.